 Anyways thanks, I enjoy the blog and look forward to your peg book.

 The bag I’m messing with is a Wiggy’s Super Lite I bought a few years ago for a trip to Alaska, which I’ve stripped of its outer shell, zipper and hood, and sewn into a prototype Alpkit Epic bivy bag.

-I bought the super light bag, which wasn’t that super light (1.8kg), but did have a comfort rating of -20C.
-I’m always skeptical about temperature ratings, but the Ruth gorge in March put it to the test and it past with flying colours (Paul Ramsden had a Rab 650 gram bag, a North Face insulated bivy bag and he was still cold).
+I bought the super light bag, which wasn’t that super light (1.8kg) but did have a comfort rating of -20C.
+I’m always sceptical about temperature ratings, but the Ruth gorge in March put it to the test and it passed with flying colours (Paul Ramsden had a Rab 650 gram bag, a North Face insulated bivy bag and he was still cold).
 I also bought a Wiggy’s overbag - and kind of oversized sleeping - that fitted over the Super Light for really cold conditions.
-In the end Paul had to use the overbag as well, and I just slept in the Super Light!
+In the end, Paul had to use the over bag as well, and I just slept in the Super Light!

-Another few additions were an pocket of material at the foot to help keep my toes warm (your feet are the least well dressed part of your body if you take off your inner boots), and a drawcord at the waist, to help reduce convection when cooking.
+Another few additions were a pocket of material at the foot to help keep my toes warm (your feet are the least well-dressed part of your body if you take off your inner boots), and a drawcord at the waist, to help reduce convection when cooking.

-The one thing I’d like to add are some 2 way zippers for use as arm holes for cooking (maybe even belaying!) which was first used on the PHD Zeta bags (and then on the Mountain Hardwear Lamina bags), but my sewing isn’t so great.
+The one thing I’d like to add is some 2-way zippers for use as arm holes for cooking (maybe even belaying!) which was first used on the PHD Zeta bags (and then on the Mountain Hardwear Lamina bags), but my sewing isn’t so great.